 - Each corporal punishment must be used with prescribed procedures.

 - The principal must be informed and has given his consent to any punishment procedure.

-- Presence of an adult is required before punishing any child.
+- The presence of an adult is required before punishing any child.

 - Parents must be informed about the situation.

-Education laws can somewhat be difficult to deal with more especially when it comes to handling state statutes.
-If you live in Alachua County or the State of Florida state and would like to get advice on educational matters you can contact us at Massey & Duffy for proper guidance.
+Education laws can somewhat be challenging to deal with more, especially when it comes to handling state statutes.
+If you live in Alachua County or the State of Florida state and would like to get advice on educational matters, you can contact us at Massey & Duffy for proper guidance.